 Beach House are a quintessential dream-pop band, they hail from Baltimore and a big part of their sound is their layering of keyboards, mostly vintage organs and string synths.
-The duo don't seem too fussy about the gear they use, instead relying on old, cheap organs for their beats.
+The duo doesn't seem too fussy about the gear they use, instead relying on old, cheap organs for their beats.
 A Pitchfork article described their practice space: "Old tour set pieces and at least 20 vintage organs—they call them “grandma organs”—line one half of the large room."
 They don't talk about gear much in interviews and there are no pictures of the band recording, so it's tough to figure out exactly which keyboards these "grandma organs" are.
+One keyboard Beach House are known to use heavily is the Yamaha PS-20 organ, which I'll look at.
 Although organs are a big part of the Beach House sound, another huge factor that I won't cover as much is their muted drum beats and guitarist Alex Scally's work, which is mostly a clean Fender Strat played with a slide through a lot of reverb.
-Instead I'll focus on their synth heavy songs to work out what makes that element of their sound so unique.
+Instead, I'll focus on their synth-heavy songs to work out what makes that element of their sound so unique.

 "We use a four-track for our beats, and a collection of organs we have acquired from various whereabouts.
 Alex plays a Stratocaster, and I have an old Yamaha keyboard that’s the same age as me."

 - The Worlds In Our Heads, An Interview With Beach House